abhinav-TB/thread_fetcher/docs/README.md

 2. RUN ```python main.py```

 ## Run using Docker
-If you finding trouble with seting up a dev environment , we have made a dockerfile to make the setup process easier
+If you finding trouble with setting up a dev environment, we have made a dockerfile to make the setup process easier.

-Note:make sure you have store the .env file and key.json file inside the thread_fetcher folder before building the docker image
+Note: make sure the .env file and key.json file are in the right location before building the docker image
 1. RUN ```docker build -t thread_fetcher .```
 2. RUN ```docker run thread_fetcher ```